flash-forward-reviews/flash-forward-reviews.github.io/_posts/2024-10-17-Pathologic-2-But-Also-Games-Skeeter-Is-Playing.md

 Sam and I are planning on discussing this at a later date, but I’m putting it on your radar NOW!
 NOW!
 NOW!

-Mouthwashing is from the same minds that brought us How Fish Is Made.
+Mouthwashing is from the same minds that brought us [How Fish is Made](https://flash-forward-reviews.github.io/day-158){:target="_blank"}.
 I think it’s really something special.
 It’s very character and narrative focused and I found something refreshing about that, as far as the genre goes.

 We will return for this at a later date.

 I’ve also been playing Hearthstone: Battlegrounds, but I don’t like admitting I play a Blizzard game.

-I’ve also been playing some No Man’s Sky.
+I’ve also been playing some [No Man’s Sky](https://store.steampowered.com/app/275850/No_Mans_Sky/){:target="_blank"}.
 That crazy ass team will not stop updating the game, and I love it.
 You can modularly build your own spaceship now.

 I’m not sure how to end this, so I think I’m just going to Lil Jon it out.
 Yeah!!